 With less compliance in the suspension under load, the car will track through a more direct path, respond better to steering inputs, and be easier to control at the limit.
 This is especially noticeable on older cars with worn out bushings, but a performance upgrade will still make a real difference on a brand new car.

 So then, what do you do?
 Well, if you’re a serious racer, you replace everything with a solid metal spherical bearing.
-Doing this means the tire transfers every single bit of cornering force right to the damper, spring, and chassis, and there is almost no deflection/sompliance in the links and bushings themselves.
+Doing this means the tire transfers every single bit of cornering force right to the damper, spring, and chassis, and there is almost no deflection/compliance in the links and bushings themselves.
 Just in itself that will improve grip and response by and letting the shock do it’s job of controlling the chassis and unsprung weight, and keeping the tires pointed where we want.
-The downside of spherical bearings is noise, harshness, and increased maintenance. plus the costs can easily run into the thousands dollars, especially when custom bearing carriers and spacers need to be machined.
+Additionally, any resistance provided by a rubber bushing to suspension movement (many will flex in order to allow arms to move) is pretty much eliminated.
+The downside of spherical bearings is noise, harshness, and increased maintenance.
+A quality bearing with a dust boot tends to hold up pretty well, but many bearings will start to knock and clunk after a pretty short period of time..And good bearings aren’t cheap- the costs can easily run into the thousands dollars, especially when custom bearing carriers and spacers need to be machined.

 The best part about the replacement bushings is that you can usually find a whole set for a few hundred bucks.
 The result- a huge improvement in handling at a very reasonable cost.